 However, this doesn’t mean that managers should dole out goals and assignments without any regard for the employee.
 “Don’t forget that engagement can be highly personal and employees should have a part to play in their own retention,” Brooks says, “Managers can do this by encouraging employees to recognize their own unique needs and empowering them to solve and meet them by themselves.”

 TIP: Need help setting goals?
 We recommend using Objectives and Key Results (OKRs).
-You can find out more about them right here.

-4. Check in Frequently
+4. Check in frequently

 Employee engagement isn’t something that you can sort out and then promptly forget.
 You don’t get to slap a catchy phrase about your culture on your office wall and assume that will do the job.
-If leaders expect engagement, they need to be engaged themselves—in the form of checking in one-on-one with employees on a frequent basis.
+If leaders expect engagement, they need to be engaged themselves, in the form of checking in one-on-one with employees on a frequent basis.

 Do you feel engaged?